 We strive to be a consistently high performing company.
-Our compensation plan and pay strategy are specifically designed to support the key business drivers that will allow us to meet that objective and maintain a results-oriented culture.
+Our compensation plan and pay strategy are specifically designed to support our key business drivers, such as changes in market demand for housing and building products as measured by the profit margins of our businesses and returns to stockholders, and efficient management of our operations as measured by returns on capital.
+These business drivers will allow us to meet that objective and maintain a results-oriented culture.
 For example, we will review the performance measures annually to make sure they are still relevant to our strategy.
 We recognize that one of the keys to delivering stockholder value over time will be our returns on invested capital in the short term.
 We designed our incentive compensation plan to reward participants for their performance in this area.
-Similarly, our performance unit incentive plan, an element of our long-term incentive program, reflects a strong focus on encouraging consistently high corporate performance.
-We believe, for example, that one of the most important indicators of success or failure is our performance compared to our market peers, who face the same volatile raw material pricing and industry conditions that we do.
+Similarly, our performance unit incentive plan, an element of our long-term incentive program, uses a comparison to our market peers, who face the same volatile raw material pricing and industry conditions that we do, as one of the most important indicators of our success or failure.
 Thus, relative return to stockholders versus that of peers is one of the key performance measures under the performance unit incentive plan.
 Our target performance goal will be set so that we must outperform 60% of our peers in order for any recipient to earn a target award.